June 20, 2018, the MN Supreme Court recognized that citizens still have

 ask that you make a donation (in any amount) at the

 link of our website.
-In order to start the lawsuit, we need to
+In order to start the lawsuit, we raised an initial

 the City continues to oppose our efforts, additional